What is counselling?

-If you are experiencing relationship problems with your partner, they are best resolved together with both partners sharing the experience of discussing the issues.
+Relationship problems are best resolved together with both partners sharing the experience and different perspectives.

-If your partner will not attend counselling with you and you need to come on your own, you will still find the sessions helpful.
-Many seemingly reluctant partners to attend if simply invited.
+If your partner will not attend counselling with you and you need to come on your own, you may still find the sessions helpful and discover new strategies.
+Many seemingly reluctant partners do attend if simply invited.

-Country people are welcome to telephone a counsellor to discuss how best to access services.
+Country people are welcome to phone a counsellor to discuss how best to access services.

-Local Pastors or counsellors from other counselling agencies may also be able to provide assistance.
+Counsellors from other counselling agencies of local services may also be able to provide assistance.

 LCC Counselling Services maintains confidentiality except where a mandatory reportable offence (e.g. child abuse) has been disclosed or where there is a risk of harm to yourself or another person.
 Lutheran Community Care participates in Government Information Sharing Guidelines for the benefit of the people it serves for the safety of those who are vulnerable and to avoid duplication of information.
 Except where legal requirements determine otherwise, participants in our service would provide consent before any information is shared.

-Counsellors receive professional supervision to ensure high standards of services are maintained.
+Counsellors receive professional supervision to ensure high standards of service are maintained.
 The supervisor is strictly bound to maintain confidentiality.
 Names are not disclosed in supervisor/counsellor discussions.